 Visions Kitchen + Design

 Visions Kitchen + Design opened at 70 High Street Unit 5 by December of 2011.
-Around a year later them moved to the other side of the building.
+Around a year later they moved to the other side of the building.
+By October of 2014 they were gone and had been replaced with New England Brand House.
+(See above)

 ReMax On the Move